Dev-hwang/flutter_location/fl_location/README.md

 * Can request location permission.
 * Can get the current location of the device.
-* Can check whether location services are enabled.
+* Can check whether location services is enabled.
-* Can subscribe to `LocationStream` to collect location data in real time.
+* Can subscribe to `LocationStream` to listen location in real time.
 * Can subscribe to `LocationServicesStatusStream` to listen location services status changes in real time.

 ## Getting started